jessicah01/CLPS0950-Project-1/README.md

 ## Playing the Game

+Download the connect4.mlappinstall file and execute it on your system.
+Connect4 will then be accessible via the "Apps" tab of Matlab. *Please ensure you do not attempt to run this app version while inside of the code directory!*

-This project's main version is written in Matlab App Designer, and can be run by opening the `homescreen.mlapp` file and clicking "Run" on top.
+This project's main version is written in Matlab App Designer, and alternatively can be run by opening the `homescreen.mlapp` file and clicking "Run" on top.
 As a backup, a text-based version of the game can be played by executing the code in `game.m`.

 ## Work breakdown